 Although we are a small congregation, the enthusiasm of our worship makes up for our lack of numbers.

-There is a weekly service in the chapel at 10:30 led by our Pastor, Mike Campbell or by a visiting guest preacher.
+There is a weekly service at 11:00 led by our Pastor, Mike Campbell or by a visiting guest preacher.
 A communion service is held on the first Sunday of the month.
-This month's preachers can be found on the Diary Page

 A children's play group called 'Little Treasures' meets on Tuesdays in term time in the hall behind the chapel.